 Fairy-wrens and Thornbills Photographed in Forest, Woodland and Shrubland Habitats

-The gallery features two images of fairey-wrens belonging to the Maluridae family that I photographed in shrubland habitat and Australian and New Zealand thornbills, from the Acanthizidae family, in forest and shrubland habitat.
+The gallery features two images of fairey-wrens belonging to the Maluridae family that I photographed in shrubland habitat, together with Australian and New Zealand thornbills, from the Acanthizidae family, in forest and shrubland habitat.

 Fairy-wren and Thornbill Notes

 All the species shown in the gallery are currently ‘Red List’ assessed as ‘Least Concern’.
 Apart from the endemic New Zealand grey gerygone all other species displayed in the gallery are endemic to Australia.

 All fairy-wrens exhibit plumage dimorphism; the gallery displays images of male, female and immature superb fairy-wrens.